The current VGo App (version 1.4) is about 35MB.

 Everything you need arrives in one box.
 The VGo is in two pieces – an upper half and a lower half that latch together with no tools.
 The battery needs to be connected and then it’s ready to be setup on the network.

-VGo weighs about 18 lbs with the 6 hour battery and about 22 pounds with the 12 hour battery.
+VGo weighs about 19 lbs with the 6 hour battery and about 23 pounds with the Extended Life Battery (12 hour).
+VGo weighs about 26 pounds when using the height extension accessory and the Extended Life Battery.

 No. The VGo represents one person and is controlled by one person at a time.